Aliases for ARL1 Gene

 GeneCards Summary for ARL1 Gene

 ARL1 (ADP Ribosylation Factor Like GTPase 1) is a Protein Coding gene.
 Diseases associated with ARL1 include Cholera.
 Among its related pathways are Vesicle-mediated transport and Golgi-to-ER retrograde transport.
-GO annotations related to this gene include GTP binding and signal transducer activity.
-An important paralog of this gene is ARL6.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
+An important paralog of this gene is ARL5A.

 UniProtKB/Swiss-Prot for ARL1 Gene